2024 Painting Competition Rules and Categories

 Single Figure: Single figure, 25mm to 40mm scale, on a base no larger than 60mm in diameter, with a total height no more than 75mm. (ex.
 Solo, warcaster/warlock, single trooper, etc.)

-Unit/Group: Unit, squad, or battlegroup (minimum of 2 figures), 25mm to 40mm scale, on bases no larger than 60mm in diameter, with a total height no more than 75mm.
+Unit/Group: Unit, squad, or battlegroup (minimum of 2 figures), 25mm to 40mm scale, on bases no larger than 60mm in diameter for each figure, with a total height no more than 75mm.
 Figures may be mounted on a single display base or individually based.
-Please use minimum standard unit size appropriate to the system. (ex.
+Please use the minimum standard unit size appropriate to the system. (ex.
 Trooper unit, warcaster and battlegroup, Guild Ball team, Conquest, Judgement, etc.).
 It is highly advised that the units are on one (unified) base to prevent loss or separation of the models in the unit.

 Large Scale/Bust: Single foot, monster, or mounted figure, 54mm scale and above, on a base no larger than 300mm in diameter, total height no more than 400mm. -OR- Single bust, 1/12 to 1/6 scale, total height no more than 300mm.
-Examples: Figures mounted on large animals such as dragons, Sorscha bust, Judgement models, Guild Ball Angel bust, warbeasts, etc.
+Examples: Figures mounted on large animals such as dragons, Sorscha bust, Large Creature Caster models, Guild Ball Angel bust, warbeasts, etc

 Diorama: At least two figures, up to 90mm scale, expressing a clear narrative scene (the piece as a whole must tell a story), mounted on a base no larger than 300mm in diameter, total height no more than 400mm.

 As a note, size restrictions are in regards to the models and their basing elements only and do not include any plinths the entry may be attached to unless the basing scheme extends into said plinth.